onixgod/SOC-Automation-Project/README.md

 ![Screenshot 2025-06-15 011952](https://github.com/user-attachments/assets/d6559200-f702-4f29-a2fe-1321bc640425)<br>

-Wazuh Mimikatz logs on the web interface, we will use the original filename to build our rule as it will always be the same even if someone changes the name of the file.
+Wazuh Mimikatz logs on the web interface, we will use the original filename to build our rule, as it will always be the same even if someone changes the name of the file.

 #### Verify in Event Viewer